electerious/Ackee/docs/Options.md

 ACKEE_ALLOW_ORIGIN=*
 ```

-As opposed to manually configuring CORS domains, you can also automatically add CORS Headers for domains in the domain list that have [fully qualified domain names](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) as a title.
+As opposed to manually configuring CORS domains, you can also automatically add CORS Headers for domains in the domain list that have a [fully qualified domain name](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) as a title.
 To achieve this, set:

 ```
-ACKEE_AUTO_FQDN_ORIGIN=true
+ACKEE_AUTO_ORIGIN=true
 ```